 For the purposes of its functions in relation to hospital waiting lists, the NTPF acts as a joint controller with regard to the personal data described in this Information Notice.
 The other joint controllers in this context are the public and private hospitals.

-What personal data and special categories of personal data does NTPF process and where does it get this information from?
+What personal data and special categories of personal data does the NTPF process and where does it get this information from

 The NTPF processes certain personal data of patients which it receives from referring public hospitals (via a secure network) under the following categories or lists;